md-arif-shaikh/md-arif-shaikh.github.io/about.md

 permalink: /about/
 ---

-I'm a postdoctoral research scholar at the [Seoul National University](https://en.snu.ac.kr), Seoul, South Korea.
+I'm a postdoctoral research scholar at the [Seoul National University](https://en.snu.ac.kr) in Seoul, South Korea.
 I work in Prof [Hyung Mok Lee](http://astro.snu.ac.kr/~hmlee/)'s group in the department of [physics and astronomy](https://physics.snu.ac.kr/en).

 I work on different aspects of gravitational-wave (GW) physics including
   - Modeling of eccentric waveform using Numerical Relativity (NR) simulations of binary black hole mergers